 Today’s colourful version of Yusheng and the practice of eating it is unique to Singapore and Malaysia.
 According to NLB’s Infopedia, the dish was created by 4 chefs known as the ‘4 Heavenly Culinary Kings of Singapore’ and was introduced during Chinese New Year in 1964.
 They named the dish “Lucky Raw Fish” and popularised it as a New Year delicacy.

-According to traditions, tossing of Yu Sheng is usually on the 7th Day of the Lunar New Year, also know as Ren Ri (人日).
+According to traditions, the tossing of Yu Sheng is usually on the 7th Day of the Lunar New Year, also known as Ren Ri (人日).
 However, people today eat it throughout the entire Chinese New Year period.

 12 Steps to Lo Hei and Lou Hei Words To Say